PhillipHunter/Subjectify/README.md

 # Subjectify #
 ----------

-This extension adds the selected subject text to the end of search engine queries.
+Subjectify allows you to automatically append a term/phrase to the end of search engine queries.

 ## Supported Search Engines ##
 - Google